 Pupils will normally study 3 full A' Levels in the Sixth Form.
 They are also encouraged to broaden their academic experience with the option of an extra AS level or alternative academic enrichment, such as an Extended Project.
-This is recognised through the award of the Sixth Form Diploma in conjunction with NSB, which also recognises other contributions such as volunteering.

 24 subjects are currently offered at A' Level or equivalent.
-They are: Art, Biology, Business Studies, Digital Media, Chemistry, Drama and Theatre Studies, Economics and Business, English Language, English Literature, French, Geography, German, Government and Politics, Graphics, History, Home Economics, Computing and ICT, Maths, Music, PE, Physics, Psychology, RS, Spanish and Textiles.
+They are: Art, Biology, Business Studies, Digital Media, Chemistry, Drama and Theatre Studies, Economics and Business, English Language, English Literature, French, Geography, German, Government and Politics, Graphics, History, Home Economics, Computing and ICT, Maths, Music, PE, Physics, Psychology, RS, Spanish, Sport and Textiles.

 In 2014 an agreement was made with NSB (Newcastle School for Boys) to share some subject teaching at A level in order to mutually enhance the Sixth Form curriculum.
-This was expanded to encompass the Sixth Form Diploma with some joint teaching.
+This was expanded to encompass the Sixth Form academic experience, with joint teaching in subjects as well as EPQ, Sports' Leaders of Finance.

 In their Sixth Form tutorial sessions the pupils receive a range of guidance regarding post 16 options and future choices.
 There is also detailed support with applications for university and employment.
 In addition, from L6 all girls must complete work experience.
-They can choose to do this in an area they are interested in careers wise or as a volunteering position to build up work place skills.
-The places that the girls attend will vary over the course of their sixth form experience.